Director: James Wan

 A Review By: Kevin Lovell

-IMPORTANT NOTICE: Warner Bros.
-Home Entertainment provided me with a free copy of the Blu-ray I reviewed in this Post.
+Please Note: Sony Pictures Home Entertainment provided me with a free copy of the 4K Ultra HD Blu-ray I reviewed in this Post.
 The opinions I share are my own.

-The Blu-ray release features a Dolby Atmos (Dolby TrueHD 7.1 channel compatible) soundtrack.
-Please note that this review pertains solely to the lossless Dolby TrueHD 7.1 audio presentation.
-This lossless multichannel soundtrack compliments the overall viewing experience wonderfully and provides a crisp, clean and often notably aggressive soundtrack from start to finish.
-It frequently utilizes all seven available channels in order to send a barrage of creepy effects and unsettling floods of whispers; along with plenty more throughout the various speakers, if not assaulting you from all fronts simultaneously; while always managing to make certain that any dialogue which may be occurring simultaneously remains clean and fully audible.
-Overall, this is a phenomenal Dolby Atmos (Dolby TrueHD 7.1 compatible) soundtrack that contributes another level of creepiness in itself and shouldn’t disappoint in the slightest.
+The 4K Ultra HD Blu-ray release features a Dolby Atmos (Dolby TrueHD 7.1 channel compatible) soundtrack.
+Please note that this review pertains solely to the Dolby TrueHD 7.1 audio presentation.
+This multichannel soundtrack is quite the treat itself and delivers a clean, crisp and repeatedly aggressive audio presentation throughout.
+It regularly utilizes all seven available channels in order to send the booming music, plus creepy sound effects, bits of laughter and dialogue, along with more throughout the various speakers at every fitting opportunity, while always making certain that any dialogue or other audio elements that might be occurring simultaneously remain clean and fully audible.
+Overall, this is a great Dolby Atmos (Dolby TrueHD 7.1 compatible) soundtrack that sounds wonderful every step of the way and should thrill the film’s fans.